 Today started with a call with a client who is an author and has been offered an option for a producer to create a TV series of her recent book.
 This is an exciting opportunity for her, but it’s important to ensure that the Agreement she has been given properly reflects her understanding of the offer and also see if there is some room to negotiate some better terms for her.
 The phone call was very productive as it was obvious she has already spent some time doing her own research on these types of deals and considering what parts of the Agreement she wasn’t entirely happy with.
 I told her I would review the Agreement and come back to her early next week with my advice and proposed changes to reflect what we had discussed.

-I then spent some time on my main fashion client’s trademark portfolio and received instructions to apply for some new trademarks overseas.
+Then, I spent some time on my main fashion client’s trademark portfolio and received instructions to apply for some new trademarks overseas.

 I had a number of new matters come in today which required me to review and provide quotes.